-While the state and many localities have utilized the Vision Zero approaches to road safety through aggressive casualty reduction goals, coordinated interdisciplinary actions, increased priority and resources allocated towards road safety improvement, and an overarching policy framework it is a good foundation.
-There remains a strong need to improve safety outcomes further and for all modes.
-VML supports a strong state methodology approach to transportation safety in state highway safety plans and encourages VDOT to collaborate and provide resources where appropriate to reach these goals and those prioritized by models such as the Arrive Alive goal Vision Zero.

-Trails.
-VML supports the newly created state office of Trails and encourages the development of more multi-modal transportation options, including but not limited to scooters, mopeds, and electric bicycles, at both the local and regional levels.
-This support is conditioned on local input and local rights, including regulation, on access to multi-modal facilities are recognized by the state.
-State funding formulas should not prioritize on street pedestrian and bicycle facilities over off road facilities like the Fall Line Trail.

-Pedestrians.
-VML recommends that the Code of Virginia be amended to clarify the respective rights and duties of pedestrians and vehicle drivers.
-VML appreciates efforts by the General Assembly to require drivers to stop, not just yield, for pedestrians in all marked and unmarked crosswalks.
-In addition, police need the ability to issue simpler citations than currently allowed under Virginia law to enforce the laws more effectively against jay walking.

-VML supports maintaining the authority of localities to design, upgrade, improve, and maintain crosswalks on locally owned and maintained streets and rights of way.

-Bicycling.
-VML recommends changes to the Code of Virginia updating the rights and responsibilities of drivers and bicyclists in their use of public streets in order to ensure the safety of all road users.
+While the state and many localities have utilized the Vision Zero approaches to road safety 1 through aggressive casualty reduction goals, coordinated interdisciplinary actions, increased 2 priority and resources allocated towards road safety improvement, and an overarching policy 3 4 framework there remains a strong need to improve safety outcomes further for all modes.
+VML supports a strong state methodology approach to transportation safety in state highway safety 5 plans and encourages VDOT to collaborate and provide resources where appropriate to reach 6 these goals and those prioritized by models such as the Arrive Alive goal Vision Zero.
+7 8 9 Trails.
+VML supports the newly created state office of Trails and encourages the development of more multi-modal transportation options, including but not limited to scooters, mopeds, and 10 electric bicycles, at both the local and regional levels.
+This support is conditioned on local input 11 and local rights, including regulation, on access to multi-modal facilities are recognized by the 12 state.
+State funding formulas should not prioritize street pedestrian and bicycle facilities over off 13 road facilities like the Fall Line Trail.
+14 15 Pedestrians.
+VML recommends that the Code of Virginia be amended to clarify the respective 16 rights and duties of pedestrians and vehicle drivers.
+VML appreciates efforts by the General 17 Assembly to require drivers to stop, not just yield, for pedestrians in all marked and unmarked 18 crosswalks.
+In addition, police need the ability to issue simpler citations than currently allowed 19 20 under Virginia law to enforce the laws more effectively against jay walking.
+21 VML supports maintaining the authority of localities to design, upgrade, improve, and maintain 22 23 crosswalks on locally owned and maintained streets and rights of way.
+24 Bicycling.
+VML recommends changes to the Code of Virginia updating the rights and 25 26 responsibilities of drivers and bicyclists in their use of public streets in order to ensure the safety of all road users.
+27 28 29 Traffic Calming.

-Traffic Calming.
 VML supports continued improvements to VDOT's traffic calming program to improve safety for users of public streets.
-Additionally, VML has supported, and continues to support, expanding the availability of photo-camera traffic enforcement for all localities in the context of a defined transportation safety program that includes engineering, enforcement, education, and emergency response elements while respecting civil rights.

-Accessibility and Public Spaces.
-Streets do much more than move cars; they often define community character and serve as important public spaces.
-Small towns and larger cities alike are using complete streets policies to reclaim public space and solve traffic problems at the same time.
-Many complete street solutions are low-cost-some are as simple as changing paint-striping on pavement.
-VML supports securing mainstream transportation funds for non-motorized improvements and policy changes that result in construction of complete streets and improved bicycle and pedestrian infrastructure within the existing right of way.
+Additionally, VML has supported, and continues to 30 support, expanding the availability of photo-camera traffic enforcement for all localities in the 31 context of a defined transportation safety program that includes engineering, enforcement, 32 education, and emergency response elements while respecting civil rights.
+VML supports local 33 authority to deploy new and innovative technologies such as license plate reader technology on 34 locally owned rights of way.
+VML also supports the authority of localities to regulate towing that 35 takes place within jurisdictional boundaries.
+36 37 Accessibility and Public Spaces.
+Streets do much more than move cars; they often define 38 39 community character and serve as important public spaces.
+Small towns and larger cities alike are using complete streets policies to reclaim public space and solve traffic problems at the same 40 time.
+Many complete street solutions are low-cost-some are as simple as changing paint-striping 41 on pavement.
+VML supports securing mainstream transportation funds for non-motorized 42 improvements and policy changes that result in construction of complete streets and improved 43

+- 44 bicycle and pedestrian infrastructure within the existing right of way. - 45

-TRANSPORATION EMERGING TECHONOLOGIES
+1 TRANSPORATION EMERGING TECHONOLOGIES

 Transportation Network Companies.
 VML supports state licensing of Internet-based transportation network companies (TNCs) as contained in HB 1662 (2015 session) which establishes safety and insurance standards for vehicles and drivers.